Back in Brooklyn & processing French voyage

 The construction of the suspended Gothic style bridge took 13 years -from 1870 to 1883, the life of 27 workers and two architects.
 The German immigrant architect/engineer John A. Roebling died of tetanus before the first stone was laid.
 While surveying the project his foot was crushed by a ferry boat.
 He was succeeded by his son Washington Roebling who died of caisson disease -a.k.a “the bends”- a disease that can also affects divers if then come up to the surface too fast.
 If you want to know all the politics & construction details of the bridge you must read the Harper’s Monthly 1883 article.

 The song was inspired by the research I had done at that time.
-The text is reprinted below and click on the video to listen to a never released recorded version.
-There is another version that made it on my cd “La Garbure Transcontinentale / The Bi-Continental Chowder”.
-The musicians are the same: George Muscatello on guitar and Danny Welchel on percussion.
+The text is reprinted below and click on the video to listen to the version on my cd “La Garbure Transcontinentale / The Bi-Continental Chowder”.
+The musicians are: George Muscatello on guitar and Danny Welchel on percussion.
 It was recorded at Bender Lane Studio in Delmar NY, But I can’t remember when.
 Hope you enjoy!

 Brooklyn Bridge